 No - they do not need to know the company's authentication code but, unless they do, they will not be able to file the company's documents electronically.

 How many email addresses can I have per company?

 Each company can have a maximum of 4 email addresses.
 The service will send the same email reminder to each of these addresses simultaneously.
 The minimum number of email addresses required to join the service is one.

 When a new email address is added, how is it activated?

 An email is automatically sent to all new email addresses added.
-The email recipient is required to click on a link within the email to access the activation screen where the recipient must agree to accept the Terms of Operation in order to join the service.
+The email recipient is required to click on a link within the email to access the activation screen where the recipient must agree to join the service.
 The email address will then be activated to receive email reminders.

 Why do I need to activate my email address?

 Each new eReminder email address added to the service needs to be activated to verify that it is the correct address for the person intended to receive eReminders for the company.
-It is also necessary for the owner of the new email address to consent to join the service and to agree to the Terms of Operation.
+It is also necessary for the owner of the new email address to consent to join the service.

 How long do I have to activate my email address?